-I obtained a PhD degree (link to defense deck) from the Department of Computer and Electrical Engineering (ECE) at the University of California Santa Barbara (UCSB) as a member of the Vision Research Laboratory under the advisement of Prof. B. S. Manjunath.
-I have an M.S. in Electrical and Computer Engineering also from UCSB and a B.S. in Electrical Engineering and BioEngineering from San Jose State University.
+I got my PhD degree (link to defense deck) from the Department of Computer and Electrical Engineering (ECE) at the University of California Santa Barbara (UCSB) as a member of the Vision Research Laboratory under the advisement of Prof. B. S. Manjunath.
+My thesis focused on the design and deployment of distributed multimodal sensor networks (hardware, software, and analysis mechanisms) for human pose, action, activity, and event analysis in natural healthcare settings.
+I also have an M.S. in Electrical and Computer Engineering from UCSB and a B.S. in Electrical Engineering and BioEngineering from San Jose State University.

 Resume & Curriculum Vitae (CV):